 About the Children's Center

-Whittier Hospital Medical Center's Children's Center for Specialized
+Whittier Hospital Medical Center's Pediatric Subacute Unit, "the

-Care (Pediatrics Sub Acute Unit) has been designed to care for children
+Children's Center," has been designed to care for children who

-who are too ill or technologically dependent to receive care at home.
+are too ill or who are too technologically dependent to receive care at

-Although these children may no longer require traditional hospital care,
+home.
+Although these children may no longer need traditional hospital

-they continue to need the constant supervision and services provided in
+care, they continue to require a level of supervision and services that

 Most Common Pediatric Sub-Acute Medical Conditions

-Our patient environment is designed for children, with brightly decorated
+Our environment is designed for children.
+We have brightly decorated rooms

-rooms, well-equipped group spaces and a pleasant home-like setting.
-Colorful
+and well-equipped group spaces in a home-like setting.
+Colorful artwork,

-artwork, a private outdoor play courtyard and other environmental stimulation
+a private outdoor play courtyard, and other environmental stimulation

 encourage our patients to participate in activities to the extent they are able.